Mbicha/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Task 0: Print the total number of elements
+Task 0: Print the total number of nodes

+Function to return number of elements in linked list